klisterfisken/odin-recipes/README.md

 # odin-recipes
-The project is to create a basic recipe website using my knowledge of HTML.
+The project is to create a basic recipe website using my knowledge of HTML and style it with CSS.